Skip to content

 Members Public

-You are not talented enough to work 80 hour weeks.
+You are not talented enough to work 80 hours a week.
 And that's ok.

 If Lebron is this serious about rest, maybe you should be too?

-You are not talented enough to work 80 hour weeks.
+You are not talented enough to work 80 hours a week.
 And that's ok.

 Members Public